The Photographers Guide to Buying a Tripod-New

 There are numerous reasons every photographer should own a tripod.
 However, with the number of tripods available today, seleting the right tripod can be a daunting task, especially for beginners.
-Therefore, to help photographers walk through the tripod buying process, I have created this post about a “The Photographers Guide to Buying A Tripod.”
+To help photographers walk through the tripod buying process, I have created this “The Photographers Guide to Buying A Tripod.”

-Not only will the guide walk you through factors to consider prior to buying a tripod, but it also includes an in-depth overview of the various tripod components as detailed in the following table of contents.
+After reading this guide, you should be able to easily narrow down your search to a small number of tripod that will be right for you.
+Not only will the guide walk you through all the factors to consider when buying a tripod, but it also includes an in-depth overview of the various tripod components.
+There is even a table of contents to help you find exactly what you need.

-This guide has be written primarily for still photography from a full size camera and portions of this article may or may not be pertinent for tripods used with an iphones or some video use.
+This guide has been written primarily for still photography for full size cameras therefore portions of this article may or may not be pertinent to iPhone or video tripod needs.

 Photographers Guide to Buying a Tripod Overview